ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 * Docs Authoring Pack by Microsoft (and associated extensions)
 * EditorConfig for VS Code by EditorConfig
 * ESLint by Dirk Baeumer
+* GitGraph – View branches in graph view – by mhutchie
 * GitLens – Git supercharged by Eric Amodio
-* GitGraph – View branches in graph view – by mhutchie
 * GitHub Pull Requests and Issues by GitHub
-* GitLens by Eric Amodio
 * HTTP/s and relative link checker by Larry Franks
 * IIS Express by Warren Buckley
 * JS-CSS-HTML Formatter by lonefy